p-sharma-7/RGCL-FB-Retrieval-Guided-Contrastive-Learning/Readme.md

 ```

 ## Common Issues
-If you experience stuck in training, it might be due to the `faiss` installation.
+If you experience being stuck in training, it might be due to the `faiss` installation.

 # (WIP) LMM-RGCL
 We have now released the code for the stage 1 training of the LMM-RGCL.
 The released version is based on a newer [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) version than we used in the paper to support Qwen2.5-vl training.
-We will shortly release the checkpoints and data.
+We will shortly release the checkpoints.
+For data, we have uploaded the original datasets and data format after conversion for LLaMA-Factory here: [https://huggingface.co/datasets/Jingbiao/LMM_RGCL](https://huggingface.co/datasets/Jingbiao/LMM_RGCL).

 # Citation
 If our work helped your research, please kindly cite our paper